build2/libbuild2-autoconf/README.md

 While this module provides widely used aliases for some checks, it doesn't attempt to cover every project's idiosyncrasies.
-Instead, it provides a mechanism for creating project-specific aliases for built-in checks.
+Instead, it provides a mechanism for creating project-specific aliases for builtin checks.
 Specifically, the desired aliases can be specified as key-value pairs in the `autoconf.aliases` map with the key being the new name and the value -- old/existing.
 For example:

 ```